rawiriblundell/wiki.bash-hackers.org/syntax/arrays.md

 evaluating the arithmetic.
 A special-case of this is shown in the next section.

-\<note\> Bash declaration commands are really keywords in disguise.
-They magically parse arguments to determine whether they are in the form of a valid assignment.
+| :shell:  Bash declaration commands are really keywords in disguise.
+They
+magically parse arguments to determine whether they are in the form of a valid assignment.
 If so, they are evaluated as assignments.
 If not, they are undergo normal argument expansion before being passed to the builtin